Dancing Porcupine Books

 This series of books, designed for kids, uses both the Ojibwe and English language to connect readers to the beauty around them.
 English phrases rhyme with Ojibwe words to help readers pronounce the Ojibwe words.

 Each of the books in this Ninisidawenimaag series guide the reader on a wonderful adventure with Mother Earth, written in both the English and Ojibwe languages.
+Each book focuses on a different sense.

 Most of the Ojibwe phrases rhyme with an English phrase to help the reader pronounce the word.
 The images in these books were designed by kids, for kids.
 Adults will enjoy sharing these lessons about how our senses communicate with the natural world.